 There should be no active locks on your database during synchronization

-Because BYOD is your own database, you must ensure that there are no active locks on your Azure SQL database when data is being synced from Finance and Operations.
+Because BYOD is your own database, you must ensure that there are no active locks on your Azure SQL database when data is being synced.
 Having active locks on your database during synchronization can result in slow writes or even failure to export to your Azure SQL database.

 You can't export composite entities into your own database

 Currently, composite entities aren't supported.
 You must export individual entities that make up the composite entity.
 However, you can export both the entities in the same data project.

 Entities that don't have unique keys can't be exported by using incremental push

 You might face this limitation especially when you try to incrementally export records from a few ready-made entities.
 Because these entities were designed to enable the import of data, they don't have a unique key.
 However, you can enable change tracking only for entities that have a unique key.
 Therefore, there is a limitation on incremental push.
 One workaround is to extend the required entity and define a unique key.